V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – ndenge : newborn

-– ndengi : red celluloid bracelet
+– ndengi : red bracelet in celluloid

 – ndengula : slander